 This section discusses two other approaches that I’ve personally used and have found helpful.
 Both approaches have gained a substantial following on this website and their respective posts have long comment threads with additional discussion that readers may find useful.

 For starters, reducing the number of irritants can be helpful and switching to a more gentle skin cleansing regimen is recommended.
-Some general tips on this front include:

 - Switch from soaps to gentle cleansers designed for sensitive skin